 Sprinkle the sweet potato fries with the cornstarch (use 1 1/2 teaspoons per pan) and salt (1/4 teaspoon per pan).
 Toss until the fries are lightly coated in powder.
 Drizzle the olive oil over the fries (1 tablespoon per pan) and toss until the fries are lightly and evenly coated in oil, and no powdery spots remain (use your fingers to rub visible cornstarch into the fries as necessary).

-- Bake for 15 minutes, then flip the fries so they can cook on all sides.
-I find the easiest way to flip them is with a metal spatula.
-Section by section, scoop up about ten fries and flip them with a quick turn of the wrist.
+Arrange your fries in a single layer and don’t overcrowd; otherwise they will never crisp up.
+Bake for 20 minutes, then flip the fries so they can cook on all sides.
+(The easiest way to flip them is with a metal spatula.
+Section by section, scoop up about ten fries and flip them with a quick turn of the wrist.)

-- Bake for 10 to 15 more minutes, or until the fries are crispy.You’ll know they’re done when the surface of the fries change from shiny orange to a more matte, puffed up texture.
-It’s essential to bake them long enough, otherwise they won’t be crispy.
+Bake for 10 to 18 more minutes, or until the fries are crispy.You’ll know they’re almost done when the surface of the fries change from shiny orange to a more matte, puffed up texture.
+Keep an eye on them, as they can turn from crisp to burnt quickly.
+Sometimes the lower pan will be done a few minutes before the top pan.
 Don’t worry if the edges are a little bit brown; they will taste more caramelized than burnt.

 If desired, toss the baked fries with seasonings, to taste.
 I like to use a scant 1/4 teaspoon each cayenne pepper and garlic powder, and lots of freshly ground black pepper.
 Serve warm!

 Recipe updated with improved photos and instructions on December 13, 2018.